To view the full job posting and apply for this position, go to: https://jobs.miracosta.edu

 Apply and submit application materials through MiraCosta College's online application system at https://jobs.miracosta.edu.
 Once you are in the system, we strongly advise you to read the information on "How to Apply" and the FAQs (Frequently Asked Questions) before starting the application process.

-In order to be considered for these positions, you must submit the following documents directly in the online system.
-Once you finish applying you will receive a confirmation number.
-Additional applications will continue to be accepted until the positions have been filled.
+In order to be considered in the first screening for this position, you must submit the following documents directly in the online system and finish applying and receive a confirmation number by 11:59 PM on the first screening date:

 1. Application for classified employment on which you list all relevant experience.

-2. A cover letter addressed to the "Screening and Interview Committee" specifically describing how you meet the desirable qualifications and the representative duties.
+2. A cover letter addressed to the "Screening and Interview Committee" specifically describing how your experience aligns with the representative duties and desirable qualifications.

 - MiraCosta College is an Equal Opportunity Employer with a commitment to diversity.
 Describe your own commitment to diversity and how you will meet the minimum qualifications of "sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability and ethnic background of community college students."